About SAC

 researcher working at desk

-The Systems and Analyses Center (SAC) is one of three federally funded research and development centers (FFRDCs) operated by the Institute for Defense Analyses (IDA), a nonprofit corporation.
+The Systems and Analyses Center (SAC) is a federally funded research and development center operated by the Institute for Defense Analyses (IDA).
 SAC traces its roots to 1956, when IDA was formed.
-Initially, the focus was on weapons systems, tactical doctrine, and force structure issues.
+Initially, the focus was on weapon systems, tactical doctrine, and force structure issues.
 Over succeeding decades, our research capabilities have broadened to meet the evolving needs of our government sponsors.

 Federal agency sponsors